timetraveler78/TuringPi2/README.md

 ## DOCUMENTATION

 ### Where can I find the documentation for TPI2?
-The documentation is not yet available.
+Documentation can be found [https://help.turingpi.com/](HERE).
+The documentation is currently a work in progess.

 ### When will be the documentation for TPI2 available?
-TBD
+Limited documentation is currently available and is currently being improved.

 ### Will the documentation for TPI2 include the documentation for RK1 as well?
 TBD